jgheithcock/heithcockdotcom/_posts/scavengerhunts/2013-44-marauders/index.md

 </div>
 </div>

 As it should be clear, I am not an artist, and our house is a lot less castle-like.
 I hit upon the idea of taking each side of our (also not square) house, looking at the [elevations](https://en.wikipedia.org/wiki/Multiview_orthographic_projection#Elevation) from the blueprints.
-The front and side would be the two front-facing sections and the back and other side could be reversed to be the back-facing ones.
+The front and side would be the two front-facing sections and the back and other side would be reversed to be the back-facing ones.
 Confusing I realize.

 Here is my extremely poor line drawing: